csiro-fair/marimba/docs/environment.md

-├── .gitignore                  - Specifies files and folders to be ignored by Git ├── .isort.cfg                  - Configuration settings for isort tool ├── .pre-commit-config.yaml     - Configuration for pre-commit hooks that can be executed locally and in CI ├── LICENSE.md                  - License information for the project ├── mkdocs.yml                  - Configuration for MkDocs documentation generator ├── pyproject.toml              - Custom Python Black code formatting settings └── README.md                   - Project readme file providing an overview and setup instructions for the project
+├── .gitignore                  - Specifies files and folders to be ignored by Git ├── .isort.cfg                  - Configuration settings for isort tool ├── .pre-commit-config.yaml     - Configuration for pre-commit hooks that can be executed locally and in CI ├── LICENSE                     - License information for the project ├── pyproject.toml              - Custom Python Black code formatting settings └── README.md                   - Project readme file providing an overview and setup instructions for the project
 ```